Qurrent-AI/workforce-specs/spec_creation_prompt.md

 Confirm whether all data needed for the happy path exists; record gaps.

+#### Utilities & Non-LLM Functions

+- Inventory utilities (e.g., PDF from markdown) and why it's needed.
+- Note where deterministic utilities end and technical agent parsing/transform begins.

 #### Integration Behavior

 - Enumerate external systems and how they are used.
 - Capture approval gates (e.g., confirm-before-send) and concrete message/artifact formats if present.

-#### Agents

-Document both console agents and technical agents:

-**Console Agents:**

-- Identify which workflow methods use `@console_agent` decorator
-- Document their observable tasks (methods with `@observable` decorator)
-- Describe what technical agents, integrations, and deterministic logic they orchestrate
-- Note their docstrings (shown to stakeholders in The Supervisor)

-**Technical Agents:**
-Classify technical agents by pattern: Orchestrator, Task, Agentic Search.
-For each technical agent, enumerate:
-    - Direct actions (called from code; side effects; file writes returning file_id; whether results are appended to thread)
-    - @llmcallables (invoked by LLM; returns visible to model)
-    - Responsibilities, instance attributes, create parameters, LLM config (model/mode/timeouts), prompt strategy (state-machine framing; structured actions discipline)

-Explain agent interplay in plain language (names, roles, interactions).
-No code.

-#### Utilities & Non-LLM Functions

-- Inventory utilities (e.g., PDF from markdown) and why it's needed.
-- Note where deterministic utilities end and technical agent parsing/transform begins.

 =============================